kkipngenokoech/mypage/content/moreaboutme/_index.md

 * I like trail running!
 My partner and I recently did the **[Scilly60 ultra-marathon](https://scilly60.co.uk)** and have nearly finished **running the Camino de Santiago**\*\* across the north of Spain.
 * I used to dabble in **[drone videography](https://www.instagram.com/tomgeorgedroneson)** until I crashed it into a university in Rwanda.
 * I brew and ferment a lot of things.
-* Whilst living in London, my friends and I have been **trying to map-out [all good pubs worth going to.](https://www.google.com/maps/d/edit?mid=1XN_XfVnvRMo0FnufJdWrQLTRyEZMVPEL&ll=51.50715616579335%2C-0.1378428999999759&z=11)** Contribs are welcomed.
+* Whilst living in London, my friends and I have been **trying to map [all good pubs worth going to.](https://www.google.com/maps/d/edit?mid=1XN_XfVnvRMo0FnufJdWrQLTRyEZMVPEL&ll=51.50715616579335%2C-0.1378428999999759&z=11)** Contribs are welcomed.

-\* an amazing experiences which I would recommend to any student.
+\* an amazing experience which I would recommend to any student.
 Drop me an [email](mailto:tomgeorge1@btinternet.com) if you want to know more or how to apply.

 \*\* top ten experiences of my life...seriously.